Takashiidobe/notes/src/books/game-programming-patterns/object-pool.md

     happens when we need to allocate a new object?

 - Prevent it outright: tune pool sizes
-- Don\'t create the objects
+- Don't create the objects
 - Forcibly kill an existing object

 ## Memory size of each object is fixed